epochtalk/epochtalk/README.md

 ```

 #### 6) Start the Epochtalk server
-Running the `npm run serve` command, Epochtalk will start the webserver.
+Running the `npm run serve` command will start the Epochtalk webserver and compile all JavaScript and css.
 Once the server is running, the forum can be viewed at `http://localhost:8080`
 ```sh
 $ npm run serve
 ```